sourcegraph/deploy-sourcegraph/docs/configure.md

 1. Track the following changes in your fork:

    - Modifications to Kubernetes YAML files.
-   - New Kubernetes YAML files that are `kubectl apply`d to the cluster.
+   - `kubect apply` commands that are used for adding a new deployment (beyond the base deployment) or another Kubernetes YAML file to the cluster should be added to `./kubectl-apply-all.sh`
-   - Standalone `kubectl` commands (e.g., `kubectl create secret`, `kubectl expose`) should be added to `configure/create-immutable-and-secrets.sh`.
+   - Standalone `kubectl` commands (e.g., `kubectl create secret`, `kubectl expose`) should be added to `./create-immutable-and-secrets.sh`.

 ## Dependencies